AdebowaleOlayinka/Aurora-Bank--SQL/README.md

 - [Recommendations](#recommendations)

 ## Overview
-This PowerBI dashboard project provide a comprehensive analysis of Aurora Bank customer base, transaction behaviour and card operations.
-Designed for actionable insight to help visualize trends to make decisions.
+This project provide a comprehensive analysis of Aurora Bank customer base, transaction behaviour and card operations.
+Analyzed using Sql queries for actionable insight to help to make decisions.
 ## Project Objectives
 The primary ojectives of the project is to:
 - Understand customer demographics and financial profile